 If animals contact a distribution transformer, there may be a fuse expulsion on the disconnect protecting the equipment.
 Damaged insulation or windings may increase the voltage on the secondary side of the transformer.
 Secondary system equipment damage can also create fault conditions that cause arcing and conductor damage.

-Even with covers in place, animal contact can occur.
-If products don’t fit well or aren’t properly applied, equipment is exposed and at risk for contact.
+It isn't uncommon for wildlife coverup to be improperly sized or poorly installed leaving gaps where contact can occur.
 If a fault is caused by animal contact, non-fire rated products can ignite themselves and drip flaming material onto vegetation below.

 Hubbell Power Systems offers two products for wildlife contact prevention that are V-0 rated and tested to meet specific test criteria of the IEEE 1656 - 2010 Guide.